 Basically the Tomahawk steak is a Bone-in ribeye, but oh how we love its swag!

 While it may appear intimidating to many, it is easy to cook, if you have a professional chef’s secrets how, which I do, right here!

 Whether you cook the Tomahawk on the outdoor grill or use the stovetop and oven, this cut comes out perfectly if we just do a few simply things to it.

-Then, I grew up, had a son who is an executive chef for a top shelf catering company, 50-years strong, in the nations capital tri-states of DC, Maryland and Virginia.
+Then, I grew up, had a son who is an executive chef for a top event catering company, 50-years strong, in the nation’s capital tri-states of DC, Maryland and Virginia.

 Professional Tips From A Chef

 When my son Omar was growing up, he used to pick (yes, with fingers), any piece of fat he found in his meat, lay it on the side of the plate and keep on eating.